Elmer L. Andersen Library West Bank

 Elmer L. Andersen Library (Andersen Library) sits on the West Bank of the Mississippi River near Willey Hall and the University Law School’s Mondale Hall.

 University parking lot C86 is the closest parking facility to Andersen Library.
-University Parking and Transportation Services provides up-to-date information about transit options, biking, parking, and other campus transportation needs.
+The lot lies directly north-west of Andersen Library.
+University Parking and Transportation Services has up-to-date information about transit options, biking, parking, and other campus transportation needs.

-Nearest accessible parking is located in Lot C86 and Lot C88, north of the building.
+Nearest accessible parking is located in Lot C86, north-west of the building.